 He spent the offseason following a throwing program designed by A's bullpen coach Ron Romanick, who worked extensively with Harden as he was coming up through the A's farm system.

-The two also used spring camp to tinker with Harden's delivery, fixing a minor mechanical flaw that Harden says he developed in compensating for
+The two also used spring camp to tinker with Harden's delivery, fixing a minor mechanical flaw that Harden says he developed in compensating for his injuries over the years.

 The right-hander went 1-2 with a 4.76 ERA in four Cactus League starts, but more importantly emerged with his health intact.